 post

 SOCIAL ANXIETY: COPING WITH CRITICISM

 When you have social anxiety, being criticized can feel like being under attack in a war zone!
 It is your worst fear coming true.
 This is what you dread – facing the criticism nukes.
 Individuals with social anxiety would like to avoid all situations where there is even a small likelihood of being criticized.
-However,… Continue reading
+However, unless one chooses complete… Continue reading

+post